Use the best safety protocols, from Alaska Safe Travels.

 Masks work—and they’re required if you’re going on a trip.
 Nobody really loves masks, but they’re a necessary part of a successful COVID mitigation plan.

 Pre-travel testing is the best way to limit the spread of COVID-19.
 Testing is required for many international destinations (vaccinated or not).
 Also, when returning to the U.S. from an international destination, a negative test is required (vaccinated or not).

 BIG CHANGE at the testing site at Ted Stevens Anchorage International Airport.
-Starting next week (12/1/2021), COVID-19 testing site that has been available by Alaska Air’s baggage claim carousel on the lower level will move beyond security above Starbucks near the C Concourse.
+The COVID-19 testing site at ANC has move beyond security by Starbucks near the C Concourse.
 That means only ticketed passengers (and airport workers) will be able to get tested at the Anchorage airport location.